rgolubtsov/rgolubtsov.github.io/src/data/docs/ubuntusrv/ubuntu-jammy-powered-by-wsl-2-and-hyper-v.md

 **Beware:** These are specifically tailored instructions &ndash; your mileage may vary.

-Currently one may find here only raw, simply dumped, bare CLI commands, one-by-one.
-But their execution sequences will definitely be accompanied with instructions, comments, and explanations a little bit later. &ndash; Think of this article as in progress for a while. :smiley:
+*Currently one may find here only raw, simply dumped, bare CLI commands, one-by-one.
+But their execution sequences will definitely be accompanied with instructions, comments, and explanations a little bit later. &ndash; Think of this article as in progress for a while.*

 Create a specific user account for daily operations and provide it power user privileges: